jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   sudo apt update

-..TIP:: you can do a full upgrade if you want
+..
+TIP:: you can do a full upgrade if you want

 .. code-block:: shell
   :emphasize-lines: 1